Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 "It's good to be alive!" said David Chen, who works at the luxury Silks Place Taroko hotel located deeper in the mountains.

-In Hualien, a glass-fronted building named Uranas -- now tilting at a 45-degree angle after half of its first floor pancaked -- has become something of a symbol of the quake.
+In Hualien, a glass-fronted building named Uranus -- now tilting at a 45-degree angle after half of its first floor pancaked -- has become something of a symbol of the quake.

-"When the earthquake happened, we immediately evacuated the guests... and urged them to leave," Wang Zhong-chang, 55, the proprietor of the nearby Hualien Hero hotel, told AFP.

-Over 100 people chose to sleep outdoors in tents at a shelter set up in an elementary school Wednesday night as the aftershocks continued.
+Over 100 people chose to sleep in tents at a shelter set up in an elementary school as the aftershocks continued.

 "Our worry is when the big aftershocks happen it might be really hard for us to evacuate one more time -- especially with the baby," said Indonesian Hendri Sutrisno, 30, a professor at Donghua University.